 If we choose love over our natural instinct of self-preservation; we win the battle every time.

-But neither selfishness nor love operate independent of us.
-Whether we come to admit it or not; we're in control of our thoughts, words, and actions.
+But neither selfishness nor love operates independently of us.
+Whether we come to admit it or not – we’re in control of our thoughts, words, and actions.

 It’s funny how we can take ownership when we do or say something really great.
 But somehow when we behave badly we step back and claim the devil made me do it.